Grand Castle Woerden, Castle 3.

 Former Line of Linschoten

 Just before the village of Linschoten, the cycle path crosses the Linie van Linschoten.
-The defensive structure from the end of the eighteenth century, located perpendicular to the current road, is still recognizable by its soil marks and bushes, a last trace of a camouflage forest.
-On the other side of the N 204, a small farm bears the name 'De Schans'.
+The defensive structure from the end of the eighteenth century, situated perpendicular to the current road, can still be recognised by its traces of soil and thickets, a last trace of a camouflage forest.
+On the other side of the N 204, a small farm bears the name 'De schans'.
 Behind it, the contours of the old land line extend further, as indicated on a panel along the cycle path.

 (7)